 The mud that even as we speak is sitting in the archeologists’ square digging holes in El-Araj from the latest flooding of the Sea of Galilee is the clue to their belief that this indeed is Bethsaida rather than the stony remains of Et-Tell.

 In El-Araj, the site of the fishing village, there is a Roman layer of ruins going back to the first to third centuries AD.
 Above that, is a layer of silt that measures an incredible two meters in depth.

 On top of that are the remains of the Byzantine culture, with its church dating from the fifth to eighth centuries AD.

 This begs the vital question of what is contained in that two meters of mud between the Roman ruins and the Byzantine ruins above.

 The Roman ruins show that a small polis, or city, had indeed been established there, beyond a doubt.
-The silt layer above it shows that sometimes in the third century, the lake rose, and the site was inundated — just as it did in 2020, with the same type of mud that is plaguing the archaeologists at the site today.
+The silt layer above it shows that, sometimes, in the third century, the lake rose, and the site was inundated as was the case in 2020, with the same type of mud that is plaguing the archeologists at the site today.

 Gap in historical record aligns with flooding event along shore of Galilee

 Aviam explains the striations clearly show that “It was abandoned for 200 years, then it was resettled in the fifth century, until being abandoned once and for all in the eighth century.”

 As noted previously, there are no historical records from the third to the fifth century regarding Bethsaida, and the Byzantine era saw the construction of the great church in the fifth century.
 Archeologists believe this clearly shows that the gap in the historical record is borne out by the geological record.